bnsreenu/digitalsreeni-image-annotator/docs/HELP.md

 ## Overview

 Image Annotator is a user-friendly GUI tool designed for generating masks for image segmentation and object detection.
-It allows users to create, edit, and save annotations in COCO-style JSON format, including both polygon (segmentation) and bounding box information.
+It allows users to create, edit, and save annotations in various formats, including COCO-style JSON, YOLO v8, and Pascal VOC.
 Annotations can be defined using manual tools like the polygon tool or in a semi-automated way with the assistance of the Segment Anything Model (SAM-2) pre-trained model.
-The tool now supports multi-dimensional images such as TIFF stacks and CZI files and also provides dark mode and adjustable application font sizes for enhanced GUI experience.
+The tool supports multi-dimensional images such as TIFF stacks and CZI files and provides dark mode and adjustable application font sizes for enhanced GUI experience.

 ## Key Features

 - Semi-automated annotations with SAM-2 assistance (Segment Anything Model) — Because who doesn't love a helpful AI sidekick?
 - Manual annotations with polygons and rectangles — For when you want to show SAM-2 who's really in charge
-- Save annotations in COCO-compatible JSON format
-- Edit existing annotations
-- Load and continue previous annotation work
+- Save and load projects for continued work
+- Import existing COCO JSON annotations with images
+- Export annotations to various formats (COCO JSON, YOLO v8, Labeled images, Semantic labels, Pascal VOC)
 - Handle multi-dimensional images (TIFF stacks and CZI files)
 - Zoom and pan for detailed annotations
 - Support for multiple classes with customizable colors
-- Import and export annotations
 - User-friendly interface with intuitive controls
 - Change the application font size on the fly — Make your annotations as big or small as your caffeine level requires
 - Dark mode for those late-night annotation marathons — Who needs sleep when you have dark mode?